 - For Chromebook users, navigate to the address bar and then QR code.

 - Either copy the QR link, click download to download the QR code, or scan the QR code with a camera on another device.

 How to Use QR Codes (And How Not to)

-Now that you see how simple the QR code creation process can be, let's talk about some best practices that'll help increase the likelihood your QR code actually gets used.
+Now that you see how simple the QR code creation process can be, let's talk about some best practices that'll increase the likelihood that your QR code actually gets used.

 Display your QR code where it's convenient for people to scan.